-“Our faculty specifically requested Perforce as being the most industry-relevant product for our Game Design program,” says Owen Lambert, Operations Manager & Business Applications Architect.
-The use of Perforce in Game Design has rolled out fully, with the June 2011 graduating class being the first to use Perforce to both track their project deliverables and learn the production skills that will earn them higher salaries upon graduation.
+“Our faculty specifically requested Perforce Helix as being the most industry-relevant product for our Game Design program,” says Operations Manager & Business Applications Architect Owen Lambert.
+The use of Helix in Game Design has rolled out fully, with the June 2011 graduating class being the first to use Helix to both track their project deliverables and learn the production skills that will earn them higher salaries upon graduation.

 An All-Around Agile Model

-A Perforce class brings students up to speed.
+A Perforce Helix class brings students up to speed.
 “We have a Senior Instructor who is our resident expert in Perforce, and he spends an hour walking through it in class, along with other things having to do with the pipeline,” says Lambert.
 “Then there are four hours of mentor time.
 It’s easy to spot the students who aren’t doing it properly; they say they can’t find their files.”
-So far, the students use the Perforce visual client rather than the command line interface.
+So far, the students use Helix Visual Client (P4V) rather than the command-line interface.

 Continuing Deployment at VFS

-With the success of the Game Design program attracting attention, VFS is preparing to extend Perforce to other programs within the school.
+With the success of the Game Design program attracting attention, VFS is preparing to extend Helix VCS to other programs within the school.